Skip to content

 docker compose logs postgres

-sudo ufw statusorsudo iptables -L -n. - Rate limiting: Let's Encrypt has rate limits.
-If you have hit them, wait before retrying.
+• Let's Encrypt rate limits: If you've hit them, wait before retrying.

 Database Connection Errors

-Symptom: Etebase logs show "connection refused" or authentication errors.
+Symptom: Server logs show "connection refused" or authentication errors.

 Fixes:

-.envmatch what was used when the database was first initialized.
-If the database volume already exists, changing passwords in.envwill not update the database.
-You must either recreate the volume or alter the passwords inside PostgreSQL. - Confirm the init scripts were copied:
+• Confirm DATABASE_PASSWORD in .env matches what was used when the database was first initialized.
+If the database volume already exists, changing the password in .env alone won't update the database.
+You must either recreate the volume (docker compose down -v -- this deletes all data) or alter the password inside PostgreSQL.

 "Permission Denied" Errors